Sign in

 4.1 Roles, competencies, and responsibilities

-The practice guides do not describe the practice management roles such as practice owner, practice lead or practice coach.
-The practice guides focus on specialist roles specific to each practice.
+The practice guides do not describe the practice management roles such as practice owner, practice lead, or practice coach.
+They focus instead on the specialist roles that are specific to each practice.
 The structure and naming of each role may differ from organization to organization, so any roles defined in ITIL should not be treated as mandatory, or even recommended.
 Remember, roles are not job titles.
 One person can take on multiple roles and one role can be assigned to multiple people.

 Roles are described in the context of processes and activities.
 Each role is characterized with a competency profile based on the model shown in Table 4.1.